rvarago/tokio-util-codec-compose/README.md

 [![Check](https://github.com/rvarago/tokio-util-codec-compose/actions/workflows/check.yml/badge.svg)](https://github.com/rvarago/tokio-util-codec-compose/actions/workflows/check.yml)

-A Rust library with building blocks for composing [tokio-util](https://docs.rs/tokio-util/latest/tokio_util) codecs
+A Rust library with building blocks for composing [tokio-util](https://docs.rs/tokio-util/latest/tokio_util) codecs.

 > This library was inspired by [scodec](https://github.com/scodec/scodec).

 ## Overview

-Decoding communication protocols from byte streams usually involves the combination of multiple steps, e.g. decode the header and then the payload.
-Also, decoders often have state, e.g. we have multiple decoders for the payload where we select the appropriate one based on the header.
+Decoding wire protocols from byte streams usually involves the combination of multiple steps, e.g. decode the header then the payload.
+Also, decoders often carry state, e.g. we may have multiple decoders for multiple types of payload where we select the appropriate one based on the header.

-However, we may find ourselves repeating the same sequence of decoding steps multiple times and possibly judging their correctness only as part of a larger sequence, not in terms of the individual steps; again multiple times.
+However, we may find ourselves repeating the same sequence of decoding steps over and over again, possibly asserting correctness only as part of larger sequences, instead of the individual steps.

-A similar, yet perhaps less complicate, scenario happens to encoding.
+(A similar, yet perhaps less complicated, scenario happens when encoding.)

-To tackle this, `tokio-util-codec-compose` library builds atop the great `tokio-util` and encapsulates some patterns I have seen when implementing codecs for communication protocols, for both stateless and stateful protocols.
+To tackle this, `tokio-util-codec-compose` library builds atop the great `tokio-util` and encapsulates some patterns I have seen when implementing codecs for communication protocols, both stateless and stateful.

 ## Features